spuxx1701/potber-auth/README.md

 As mentioned earlier, `potber-auth` is semi-compliant in regards to the OAuth specification.
 The following chapter describes its limitations as well as how and why it differs from the spec.

-### <a name='NosupportforotherflowsbesidesImplicit'></a>No support for other flows besides `Implicit`
+### <a name='UnsupportedFlows'></a>Unsupported Flows

-`potber-oauth` does not provide support for any OAuth flows besides `Implicit`.
+`potber-auth` does not provide support for any OAuth flows besides [Implicit Grant](https://datatracker.ietf.org/doc/html/rfc6749#section-1.3.2).
 This means that more secure flows like `Authorization Code` are not available.
-The reason for this is that `potber-oauth` is a very niche usecase.
+The reason for this is that `potber-auth` is a very niche usecase.
 The data it provides access to is not sensitive and attack vectors like MitM attacks are extremely unlikely.
-The benefit of the `Implicit` flow is that clients request the token directly, making it very convenient and simple to implement for both the authorization server (`potber-auth`) and the client.
+The benefit of the `Implicit Grant` flow is that clients request the token directly, making it very convenient and simple to implement for both the authorization server (`potber-auth`) and the client. `potber-auth` attempts to diminish the weaknesses of `Implicit Grant` by maintaining an allowlist for `redirect_uri`s.

-### <a name='Nosupportforparametersthathavenotbeenspecifiedhere'></a>No support for parameters that have not been specified here
+### <a name='UnsupportedOptionalParameters'></a>Unsupported Optional Parameters

 Any (optional) parameters [mentioned by the OAuth specification](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1.1) that have not been specifically mentioned in this document are not being supported.